 For additional information and guidelines on the various contests currently offered, please visit the Competitive Prize Contests page.

 - Name of the contest

-- The last four digits of your student identification number (SID), found on your UC Berkeley ID card (NOTE: Include the last four digits of SID on every page of the submission)
+- Include the last four digits of your student identification number (SID), found on your UC Berkeley ID card, on every page in the upper-right-hand corner

 - To be eligible, you need to be enrolled full-time in a degree-granting program for at least one regular semester of the academic year (not including Summer Sessions).
 Filing for a degree does not constitute enrollment for that academic year.
 Visiting students are not eligible to apply for prizes.